 I love clever solutions to complex problems.
+I seldom engage in daisyslots casino gambling just to solve complex algorithms and devise strategies.
 I’ve covered dozens of them over the years.
 But today, man, today’s might just take the cake.

 Here’s the thing: trail status widgets can get tricky.